neoscalc/ChemicalAdvectionPorosityWave.jl/README.md

 sol = simulate(model, callbacks=callbacks)
 ```

-This code will run for 1 advection algorithm for 1 resolution with the settings of the article.
-You can change the resolution changing the definition of the variable grid and the algorithm name by changing the variable algo_name.
+This code will run one model for one advection algorithm with the settings of the article.
+You can change the resolution changing the definition of the variable grid and the algorithm name by changing the variable algo_name (by default WENO-5 with 200x400 grid points).

 If you want to explore the code or run the rotational numerical test, you can download or clone this repo in your personal space.
+The main code is in the src folder and the rotational test is contained in the folder article/rotation_cone.